Business Directory Software or WordPress?

 To gain access, you have to purchase the Source License, which costs $1,499 and only includes 30 days of support that will allow you to change the design, templates, or add any extra features.

-This is pretty unimpressive for business directory software that has been over 15 years in development.
+This is pretty unimpressive for a directory software that has been over 15 years in development.
 With a price tag that high, I would have expected a lot more.

 However, I do envy their App Builder and Deals module.
 Even though websites like Groupon are in decline, it’s a feature that we would like to be able to offer to our customers.